Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Most GANs use tanh as the output layer in the Generator
 - Approximation:
 	- $\text{Sigmoid}(x) = \left( x \oplus 8000_{16} \right) \gg 2$
+		- A bit operation trick in original posit paper.
 	- $\text{PositTanh}(x) = 2 \cdot \text{Sigmoid}(2x) - 1$
 	- $x$ is `posit<16,0>`
 - Correction: Set threshold and bias, and add up the quantity with bounding.